achimcc/codingconnects/src/content/posts/2021-03-17---The SAM Pattern.md

 export default model;
 ```

-Here the state defines the semantics of the model, i.e. tells the model's present function, how to interpret the data:
+Here the state defines the semantics of the model, i.e. tells the model's present function, how to interpret the data.
+For this it uses pure functions which evaluate the model's data:

 ```typescript
 import stateRepresentation from "../View/stateRepresentation";